ciaran51/elasticgraph/config/site/src/guides/custom-graphql-resolvers.md

 {% include copyable_code_snippet.html language="ruby" data="custom_resolver.snippets.lib.roll_dice_resolver_rb.RollDiceResolver" %}

 Conventionally, resolvers are defined in `lib` (and you'd put `lib` on the Ruby `$LOAD_PATH`).
-As shown here, your resolver needs to define two methods:
+As shown here, the resolver needs to define two methods:

 {% comment %}
 TODO: link to the API docs for the different `ElasticGraph::GraphQL` types once the site includes those API docs.